 You are always welcome to visit the Strike School:

-The Strike School is always publicly accessible to visitors.
+The Strike School is always publicly accessible to visitors: at anytime of the day, on any day of your choosing.

 Should anyone in your group find the step up into the entrance difficult, or are a wheelchair user, then there is a portable ramp just inside the entrance which can be used.